MayBind/maybind-sdk/README.md

 </div>

-> **Official SDK for MayBind Digital Twin Platform**
+> **Official SDK for Maybind Digital Twin Platform**
 > Build and interact with AI digital twins through our comprehensive API

-[MayBind](https://maybind.com) empowers users to create AI twins from conversation history and enables developers to build and monetize twin services through our marketplace.
+[Maybind](https://maybind.com) empowers users to create AI twins from conversation history and enables developers to build and monetize twin services through our marketplace.

 ## Core Features